Jan0660/rcaron-docs/docs/language/Numbers.md

 - `D` or `d` - `double`
 - `M` or `m` - `decimal`

+You can also use underscores to make numbers more readable.
+Note that the first character after a decimal point is not allowed to be an underscore.

 ```rcaron
 $h = 1; // long
 $h = 1L; // long